Zonguldak: History

 The port city of Zonguldak suffered a heavy bombardment by the Russians during World War I, according to the caption of a Lubok popular print.

-As of 1920, the port was under the control of the Heraclea Coal Company.
+In 1920 the port was under the control of the Heraclea Coal Company.
 The northern part of the bay featured a man-made harbor, for steamship use.
 At that time, they had two cranes which distributed coal to exporting vessels.
+There is a mining museum.

 Climate

-According to the Köppen climate classification, for a long time Zonguldak was considered to have an oceanic climate (Cfb), with its warmest month being well below the 22 °C threshold, yet in recent decades climate change and global warming has been contributing to its classification in slowly turning humid subtropical (Cfa) and therefore the city center on the immediate coastline is currently classified as borderline oceanic-humid subtropical.
-If this trend continues, coastal Zonguldak will soon be classified as purely humid subtropical.
+According to the Köppen climate classification, Zonguldak has a humid subtropical climate (Cfa), though it was, until recently, considered to have an oceanic climate (Cfb), with its warmest month being well below the 22 °C threshold.
+In recent decades climate change and the city's urban heat island has warmed the city enough to change its classification.
 Summers are warm, the average temperature is around 22.5 °C in July and August.
 Winters are cool, the average temperature is around 6 °C in January and February.
 Precipitation is frequent, while it is generally heaviest in autumn and early winter, lightest (although still frequent) in spring.
+Snow is sporadic in winter, but is heavy once it occurs.

-The water temperature is cool to mild and fluctuates between 8° C and 20 °C throughout the year.
+The water temperature is cool to mild and fluctuates between 8 °C and 20 °C throughout the year.

 Health

-Because of coal there is a lot of lung disease.
+It was determined that coal-related lung diseases are more common than normal.
+During the quarantine period in Turkey, Zonguldak was also quarantined in addition to the metropolitan cities.

 Economy

 Jobs in coal in Turkey are being lost and in 2020 the EBRD proposed a just transition.
+However a 2021 study said the city was unprepared for coal-phase out.
+In 2024 a local journalist alleged that hundreds of Afghans were being employed in illegal coal mines, and in 2024 a court case re the death of an Afghan was ongoing.